csaf-poc/csaf_distribution/docs/client-certificate-setup.md

 each which a single `if` that matches the `$ssl_client_i_dn` variable to CAs that you would want to allow for that location.

-If you want to restrict the writing permission and the accessing to the web-interface of the `csaf_provider` to only some TLS client certificates, the CA issuer of these certificates should be assigned to the `issuer` config option in the `/user/lib/csaf/config.toml` file e.g. `issuer = "C=DE,O=CSAF Tools Development (internal),CN=Tester" `.
+If you want to restrict the writing permission and access to the web-interface of the `csaf_provider` to only some TLS client certificates, the CA issuer of these certificates should be assigned to the `issuer` config option in the `/user/lib/csaf/config.toml` file e.g. `issuer = "C=DE,O=CSAF Tools Development (internal),CN=Tester" `.
+The value will be checked against the `$ssl_client_i_dn` variable within the `csaf_provider`.
-To inspect the accepted format for this field you can check the value of the `ca:` in the nginx log file `/var/log/nginx/error.log`.
+To inspect the precise string of certain certificate, try it and check the logged value in the nginx log file, e.g. `/var/log/nginx/error.log`.

 Reload or restart nginx to apply the changes (e.g. `systemctl reload nginx` on Debian or Ubuntu.)